Main

 Suitability

-Simultaneous interpretation is the preferred choice when:
+Simultaneous interpretation is the best choice when:

 • Live Broadcasted Events